prettydiff/biddle/documentation/documentation.md

         "applicationName": {
             "location" : "path/to/application",
             "published": "address/of/publication",
+            "variant"  : "",
             "version"  : "currentVersion"
         }
     }

 The data is similar to the data stored in published.json, but more simple.
 This data only associates a single version to an application and provides an address to retrieved zip file's directory in the *published* property.
 The published property is always an absolute path whether a web address or path on the local file system.
+The variant property determines the name of the installed application's variant so that the application can be updated according to this variant instead of the default flavor.
+The variant property is empty if the application's main version is installed.

 ### Naming Conflicts
 Naming conflicts may occur in exactly the same way as described for publications for the same reasons.